 When you consider flying with your service or support animal, remember that they must be trained, and they must be comfortable in unusual situations.

 Trying to sneak an untrained dog onto your flight to avoid putting them in cargo or a pet charge is never a good idea.
-For example:

 - For an untrained pet, traveling on a plane can be terrifying.
 Going through security, changes in air pressure, crowded spaces, and loud noises can cause even calm and friendly animals to become agitated and aggressive.
 Your otherwise friendly dog could easily become frightened and attack a person or a trained service animal.